Wealden District Council

 Converting all bedsit/studio accommodation in Retirement Living Courts to one or two bedroom flats

-Joan Hughes Court is being refurbished to eliminate bedsits and work.
+Joan Hughes Court was refurbished to eliminate bedsits.

 Stretfeild House has been demolished.

-as a result there are no longer any bedsits.
+As a result of both projects above there are no longer any bedsits.

 15